S0ulx3/NotBlock/README.md

 -----------------------------------------------------------------------
 ### English
 # NotBlock
-Simulates a note application with its basic functions
+Script that simulates a notepad with basic functionalities made in bash
 --------------------------------------------
 # Instalation
 - Clone the repository: